apache/superset/superset/db_engine_specs/README.md

 ### `allows_alias_in_orderby = True`

-Does the DB support referencing alias in the `GROUP BY`, eg:
+Does the DB support referencing alias in the `ORDER BY`, eg:

 ```sql
 SELECT